idmaja/idmaja/README.md

-Sure, here is a GitHub profile description with various emoticons and an engaging theme for you:

----

 ### 👋 Hi there, welcome to my GitHub profile!

 I'm an undergraduate student in **Informatics Engineering** 🎓, passionate about technology and software development.
 Here's a bit about me and my skills: